Isonimus/M5PORKCHOP/README.md

     Need to grab those juicy PCAPs off your piglet?
 WiFi file transfer:

-        * Creates WiFi AP with configurable SSID/password
+        * Connects to YOUR WiFi network (configure SSID/password in settings)
-        * Black & white web interface at porkchop.local or 192.168.4.1
+        * Black & white web interface at porkchop.local or device IP
         * Browse SD card directories (/handshakes, /wardriving, etc.)
         * Download captured handshakes and wardriving data
         * Upload files back to the piglet
         * No cables, no fuss

+    Set your network creds in Settings before trying to connect or the pig will stare at you blankly wondering what you expected.

 ----[ 3.4 - Machine Learning